 username.gitlab.io.
 If it’s not found, be sure you name your repo

 - Once you can browse

-- This step can take your website down–consider this at low traffic times.
-Once you’re satisfied it works, you can setup/transfer DNS to Gitlab.
+- This step can take your website down–do this at low traffic times.
+Once you’re satisfied it works, you can setup/transfer DNS to GitLab.
 Suppose your domain is

 example.com, then set your DNS records to